TheNaubit/ImagePickerPopup/README.md

   </script>
 </body>
 ```

+## Demo
+I created a little and basic demo, you can [check the demo here](https://codepen.io/nautadev/full/qBBQGmb).

 ## How to show the image picker?
 Well, if you have installed it and you have already created a new ImagePickerPopup object (like I did in the example with the imagePicker var), you can call this javascript method from anywhere: